aave-dao/aave-helpers/src/swaps/README.md

 should move fast to cancel.

 Most likely, this function will be called when a swap is not getting executed because slippage might be too tight and there's no match for it.

-`function depositTokenIntoV2(address token, uint256 amount) external onlyOwnerOrGuardian`

-Deposits funds held on AaveCurator into Aave V2 on behalf of the Collector.

-`function depositTokenIntoV3(address token, uint256 amount) external onlyOwnerOrGuardian`

-Deposits funds held on AaveCurator into Aave V3 on behalf of the Collector.

-`function setAllowedFromToken(address token, address oracle, bool allowed) external onlyOwner`

-Sets an allowed token to be able to swap from.
-It can be set to allowed == false in order to block swaps from this token.
-The address of the Oracle needs to be a Chainlink oracle that has a base in USD (ie: AAVE/USD oracle).

-`function setAllowedToToken(address token, address oracle, bool allowed) external onlyOwner`

-Sets an allowed token to be able to swap to.
-It can be set to allowed == false in order to block swaps from this token.
-The address of the Oracle needs to be a Chainlink oracle that has a base in USD (ie: USDC/USD oracle).

-Both `setAllowedFromToken` and `setAllowedToToken` can be combined to only allower AaveCurator to do specific swaps that the DAO approves of beforehand.
-For example, only swapping to stables from known tokens.

 `function setMilkmanAddress(address _milkman) external onlyOwner`